Pasteurized Milk Ordinance (PMO) Requirements For UV Inactivation

 PMO Requirements and UV

 The PMO specifies that water for use in contact with milk in Grade-A plants must be pasteurized.
-Since 2011, Ultraviolet disinfection has been approved to replace thermal pasteurization for this water, as long as certain criteria are met.
+Since 2011, Ultraviolet treatment has been approved to replace thermal pasteurization for this water, as long as certain criteria are met.

 PMO requires that all water treatment technology for dairy plant usage must be fail-safe, ensuring that 100% of the water is fully treated.
 UV treatment equipment must initiate flow-diversion if the UV dose falls below target, or if the system operation is otherwise compromised.